What To Do After an Uber AccidentPosted on: February 24, 2023

 Coverage for your Lyft or Uber accident injuries is difficult to understand, even in the best of circumstances.

-If you are involved in a ridesharing accident as a driver or passenger, contact the police and ridesharing app, document the scene, seek medical attention, and—most importantly—contact a car accident attorney as soon as possible.
+If you were injured in an Uber or Lyft, contact the police and ridesharing app, document the scene, seek medical attention, and—most importantly—contact an Uber accident attorney as soon as possible.

-The attorneys at Beers & Gordon have experience working on behalf of both insurance companies and individuals like you.
+The Oviedo car accident attorneys at Beers & Gordon have experience working on behalf of both insurance companies and individuals like you.
 Everything we learned from working on their side, we bring to your case to get you the best possible result.